k1R4/deathnot3/README.md

 ====

 ## Description
-deathnot3 was created as a wrapper for pwntools, but with the addition of the "l1ght" submodule, it aims to be a more lightweight alternative to pwntools\
-while providing majority of the functionality. deathnot3 aims to:
+deathnot3 was created as a wrapper for pwntools, but with the addition of the "l1ght" submodule, it aims to be a more lightweight alternative to pwntools while providing majority of the essential functionality. deathnot3 aims to:
  - allow strings and bytes interchageably
  - be more lightweight
  - provide basic automation